Can Alcohol Delivery Be Left at the Door in NSW?

 The handover is the legal checkpoint.

+Not the app.
 Not the payment screen.
+Not your confidence level.

 "What if it's late and we're trying to keep things simple?"